 The coin box above is in the classic Montessori style.

-This shape sorter set has simple and complex options to grow as your child grows.
+This shape sorter set has simple and complex options to update as your child grows.

-Interest in threading indicates your child might also be interested in learning other crafts like sewing and knitting one day.
+If your child is interested in threading, they’ll also love learning other crafts like sewing and knitting one day.

-Everybody loves this classic, and it’s great for kids’ dexterity and building the tiny muscles in their hands.
+Everybody loves this classic!
+It’s great for kids’ dexterity and building the tiny muscles in their hands.

 You could also opt for a DIY homemade dough.